Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

 Balls for towing

 So maybe you already knew that other stuff I was talking about, but now you're wondering how do you actually connect the wiring plug from the trailer to my vehicle.
-Let me first say if I was writing this 20 years ago, the answer to that would be much more complicated.
+Let me first say if I were writing this 20 years ago, the answer to that would be much more complicated.
 Fortunately, today most trucks and SUVs come with a wiring harness all ready to go.
 You may need an adapter plug, and if you do need a wiring harness, always check with your towing/hitch dealer to see if they have a factory-specific part; it will make the install much easier.

-There's always other stuff to add on, like locks for security, and a whole host of accessories, but that's for another hub.
+There's always other stuff to add on, like locks for security, and a whole host of accessories, but that's for another article.
 As always, I hope this info is at all useful, and feel free to ask me any questions.